Domain Adaptive Ensemble Learning: Experiments

-\paragraph{Diagnosis into individual experts.} Fig.~\ref{fig:expert_vs_ensemble} plots the performance of each individual source expert versus their ensemble on miniDomainNet using models trained with different losses.
-For $\mathcal{L}_{ce}$ (blue bars), the variance between $E_{1-3}$ is large and the individual performance is low, indicating that the experts are themselves biased (overfitting).
-Comparing $\mathcal{L}_{ce}+\mathcal{L}_{cr}$ (orange bars) with $\mathcal{L}_{ce}$, the variance between $E_{1-3}$ is clearly reduced and the individual performance is significantly improved, leading to much stronger ensembles.
-By adding $\mathcal{L}_{u}$ (green bars), the individual performance is further boosted and hence the ensemble.
-To better understand how the ensemble benefits the prediction, we visualize the top-3 predictions made by each expert and their ensemble in Fig.~\ref{fig:vis_pred}.
-In the top example, expert-3 mis-recognizes the bear as dog but the ensemble prediction is dominated by the correct predictions made by expert-1 and -2.
-A similar pattern can be observed in the bottom example.
-Therefore, these examples demonstrate the usefulness of ensemble during inference when trained collaboratively.
+\textbf{Diagnosis into individual experts.} Fig.~\ref{fig:expert_vs_ensemble} shows the performance of each individual source expert versus the ensemble on miniDomainNet trained with different losses.
+For $\mathcal{L}_{ce}$ (blue bars), the variance between $E_{1-3}$ is large and each individual's performance is low, indicating that the experts are themselves biased (overfitting).
+Comparing $\mathcal{L}_{ce}+\mathcal{L}_{cr}$ (orange bars) with $\mathcal{L}_{ce}$, we observe that the variance between $E_{1-3}$ is reduced and each individual's performance is significantly improved, leading to a much stronger ensemble.
+By adding $\mathcal{L}_{u}$ (green bars), each individual's performance is further boosted, and hence the ensemble.
+To better understand how the ensemble helps prediction, we visualize the top-3 classes predicted by each expert and the ensemble in Fig.~\ref{fig:vis_pred}.
+In Fig.~\ref{fig:vis_pred}(a) top, expert-3 mis-recognizes the bear as dog but the ensemble prediction is dominated by the correct predictions made by expert-1 and -2.
+A similar pattern can be observed in Fig.~\ref{fig:vis_pred}(a) bottom.
+Fig.~\ref{fig:vis_pred}(b) provides examples of incorrect predictions where we observe that the model struggles to differentiate between classes of similar features.
+For example, the kangaroo in Fig.~\ref{fig:vis_pred}(b) top looks indeed similar to a dog due to the similarity in the face and skin texture---without looking at the body structure and the pouch.
+Such mistakes might be avoided by using neural networks that can extract features at multiple scales~\cite{zhou2019omni}.

+\textbf{Augmentation strategy.} Recall that we use weak and strong augmentations for pseudo-label generation and prediction respectively.
+The rationales behind this design are: 1) We need the expert to provide accurate supervision (pseudo labels) to the non-expert ensemble so we feed the expert with weakly augmented data; 2) We apply strong augmentation to the non-expert ensemble in order to reduce overfitting to noisy pseudo labels.
+If we swap these two augmentations, i.e.~using weak augmentation for prediction while strong augmentation for pseudo-label generation, the accuracy decreases from 61.73\% to 54.32\% on miniDomainNet.
+In addition, if strong augmentation is applied to both branches, the accuracy declines to 58.05\%, which suggests the weak-strong augmentation strategy is essential.
+These observations have also been reported by Sohn et al.~\cite{sohn2020fixmatch}.

+To justify that using strong augmentation is not the sole contributor to our approach, we compare with top-performing baselines that also use strong augmentation in Table~\ref{tab:baseline_with_straug}.
+We can see that the improvements brought by strong augmentation for the baselines are rather limited, and the gap with our method remains large.
+This result confirms that collaborative ensemble learning is the key to our superior performance.